zuozhenggh/learning-library/data-management-library/mysql/mysqlse-bootcamp/mysql-enterprise/install-verify-ee/install-verify-ee.md

     <copy>exit</copy>
     ```

-## Task 3: Remove MySQL Community installation and import databses
+## Task 3: Remove MySQL Community Installation and Iimport Databses
 1. Now that you understand how to connect, we can remove the MySQL Community installation

   **shell>**